 = $100,000,000

 In this example, it is assumed the retailer has a Moody’s credit rating of Ba2.
-In accordance with the table in Schedule 1, their Credit Allowance Percentage will be 11%.
-Their Credit Allowance is calculated as follows:
+In accordance with table 1.1, the Credit Allowance Percentage will be 11%.
+The retailer’s Credit Allowance is calculated as follows:

 Credit Allowance = Maximum Credit Allowance x Credit Allowance Percentage